 A smile can positively impact the lives of others and it takes ridiculously minimal effort.

-As Wade battled with cancer, he still smiled for everyone he came across, even when it became difficult for him to do so.
+As Wade traded punches with cancer, he still smiled for everyone he came across, even when it became difficult for him to do so.

 He impacted countless people with his smile (including you, I bet).